Xzoun/Full-Stack-4.0/README_en.md

 In collaboration with the Argentine government and Egg Cooperation, the Argentina Programa 4.0 course comes to life.
 In this repository, you'll find comprehensive guides, challenging exercises, and my own solutions.

+Note: All the documentation and excercises is in Spanish.

 - [Section 1: Introduction to Programming](#section-1)
 - [Section 2: BackEnd 1: Java](#section-2)
 - [Section 3: BackEnd 2: Java and Databases](#section-3)